cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   // - contains a non-empty initial validator set abortSystemUnless(gs.initialValSet NOT empty)
   // - contains an initial validator set that matches
-  //   the validator set in the providerConsensusState (see ICS 7) abortSystemUnless(gs.initialValSet == gs.providerConsensusState.validatorSet)
+  //   the validator set in the providerConsensusState (e.g., ICS 7) abortSystemUnless(gs.initialValSet == gs.providerConsensusState.validatorSet)

   // bind to ConsumerPortId port